AKC Meet the Breeds has gone to the...cats?!

 Dog Counterpart: American Hairless Terrier

 The American Hairless Terrier, like the Sphynx, is hairless.
 Also, like their cat counterpart, this breed is lively, friendly, and a superior companion dog.
 These dogs are always ready to play and are known for their alertness, energy, and curiosity.
-The American Hairless Terrier is one of three new breeds debuting at Westminster.
-Learn more about the AHT, the Pumi, and the Sloughi here.
+The American Hairless Terrier was one of three new breeds to debut at Westminster 2017.